bubtroniq/weather-app/README.md

 ### Existing Features

 - **Feature #1**
-First feature contains a search box, a country select element and a search button allowing users to search weather information based on city and country name.
+First feature contains a title, a search box, a country select element and a search button allowing users to search weather information based on city and country name.
 ![screenshot](documentation/feature-1.jpg)

 - **Feature #2**
-Feature two consists in displaying weather information and location on the map, elements beeing generated based on search action.
+Feature two consists in displaying weather information and a button with a 5 day forecast, and based on location searched, on the map will be pinned that city, elements being generated based on search action.
 ![screenshot](documentation/feature-2.jpg)

 - **Feature #3**